splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

    * - First input delay (FID)
      - Measures the time from when a user first interacts with a web page to the time when the browser responds to that interaction.
    * - Total blocking time (TBT)
+     - Measures the time it takes a page to become interactive and responsive for a user.
-     - TBT is collected from a synthetic test, while FID is collected from real user data.
-They measure the same metric: time taken by the page to become interactive and responsiveness to the user.
+       TBT is collected from a synthetic test, while FID is collected from real user data.
+They are considered equivalent to each other because they measure the same metric.

 Prerequisites
 =================
-You need to instrument your browser application with Splunk RUM.
+To measure Web Vital metrics against your run results, you need to instrument your browser application with Splunk RUM.
 See, :ref:`browser-rum-gdi`.

 View Web Vitals for your run results
 ==========================================